The Elms School, Colwall

 The Elms School is a co-educational private boarding prep school located in Colwall, Herefordshire, England.
-Including its pre-prep department, it caters for children from 2 to 13 years old.
-The Interim Headmasters for 2022/23 are David Pearce and Jonathan Bungard, who are members of the Boarding Schools Association and the Independent Association of Prep Schools (IAPS); The Elms was one of the IAPS's founding schools.
+Including the early years and pre-prep departments, it educates children from 3 to 13 years old (with boarding and flexiboarding available from Year 3 upwards).

+It is a non-selective mainstream school, totally independent of any senior school, and therefore sends children on to a wide range of top senior schools.

 History

 The Elms was founded in 1614 by Humphrey Walwyn of the Worshipful Company of Grocers, and is the oldest prep school still on its original site.
 The original school house was based on a farmhouse, built in the 1550s, on the edge of the village of Colwall in the lee of the Malvern Hills.

-Although it is often referred to as the oldest prep school in the United Kingdom still located on its original site, according to The Rise of the English Prep School, the official inception date of The Elms as a prep school dates back to only 1867.
+According to The Rise of the English Prep School, the official inception date of The Elms as a prep school dates back to 1867.

 In 2014 The Elms School celebrated its 400-year anniversary, and named a new dormitory after the late former Prime Minister Margaret Thatcher.
 It maintains close links with the Grocers' Company, and receives financial assistance from the company's charitable arm.

 Facilities

-The school has 150 acres of land, including a farm and a large outdoor arena for riding.
+The school has 40 acres of land, including a farm and a large outdoor arena for riding.
 As of 2013, The Elms was one of 98 schools in the UK with its own farm.
-The Elms has herds of Hereford cattle and Gloucester Old Spot pigs, which pupils help to tend, and show at county agricultural shows.
-Meat from the farm is served in the school canteen and sold to parents.
+The Elms has herds of Hereford cattle and Gloucester Old Spot pigs, and Shropshire Sheep, which pupils help to tend, and show at county agricultural shows.
+Meat from the farm is served in the school dining hall and sold to parents.
 Each class is responsible for tending a garden, and fruits and vegetables they grow are also used in the school kitchens.

-Pupils may stable their own ponies at the school.
-The equestrian programme includes hunting.
-The school has its own puppy show, where children learn to judge hounds.
-In 2019, an annual hunt meeting at The Elms School was cancelled due to controversy on social media.

 The school also has a sports hall, theatre, swimming pool, astroturf, and science laboratories, as well as sports fields.

-Academic life

-The Elms is a preparatory school, preparing pupils for Common Entrance and senior school Scholarship examinations, mainly at 13+.
-Pupils from the school have moved onto such schools as Cheltenham College, The Cheltenham Ladies' College, Dean Close, Eton, Gordonstoun, Harrow, Shrewsbury, St Marys, Calne and Tudor Hall.
+Curriculum

-Pupils study all the subjects of a standard curriculum, with the addition of Greek (for some pupils), Latin and Rural Studies.
-Pupils are largely taught by a form teacher in the early years, but there is an increasing degree of specialist subject teaching as they move up the school.
+Pupils study a standard curriculum, with the addition of Greek (for some pupils), Latin and Rural Studies.
+Pupils are largely taught by a form teacher in the early years, but there is more specialist subject teaching as they move up the school.

 Sport

-Pupils play Association football, Rugby football, cricket, hockey, netball, rounders, athletics, triathlon and heptathlon.
-School teams have been successful in County and National level competitions.
+Pupils play association football, rugby football, cricket, hockey, netball, rounders, athletics, triathlon and heptathlon.